What Does CCPA Stand for and What Does It Mean for Business?

 As awareness grows of consumer expectation regarding their privacy, CCPA is among the first of many data protection laws which has swept the country.

-It was passed in 2018 and is aimed at companies which collect and sell personal consumer information.
+The CCPA was passed in 2018 and is aimed at companies which collect and sell personal consumer information.

 Intended to give Californians more control over how their data is stored and used, it introduces ground-breaking data protections by giving residents a more substantial say over the fate of their personal information.

-The Scope of CCPA
+The Scope of the CCPA Privacy Law

 - The right to access information: Consumers in California are entitled to know which categories of personal information was collected or sold, from where, to whom, and why.